Queen Mother Cocktail recipe

 Tailspin

-Green Chartreuse, Dry gin, Red vermouth, Orange Bitters
+Dry gin, Green Chartreuse, Red vermouth, Orange bitters

-Experience this elegant gin and vermouth blend.
+Experience this nuanced blend of gin and bitters.

-Dry Martini Wet
+Dry Martini 'Preferred'

-Dry gin, White vermouth, Orange Bitters
+Dry gin, White vermouth, Orange bitters

 Create a cocktail